varunegit/carisurg-portfolio/README.md

 ## Final Result

 - The resulting dataset had a final `NaN` count of **0** because the missing values were successfully imputed using the median.

+# Mercer General Project-Tutorial 3 (Day 3 Challenge)

+## Task

+-Incorporated the cleaned versions of the columns from the data file into the code -Visualize patterns using histograms between Respiratory Rate with the patients.
+-Visualize patterns using histograms between Fio2 with the patients.
+-Visualized patterns of Relationship between respiratory rate with Fio2 by plotting a scatter plot diagram with using python functions
+-Used python functions to plot a scatter plot diagram to show the relationship of MAP and age